MapRock/TimeMolecules/tutorials/time_molecules_skills/readmd.md

 The articles in this directory should be complete lessons.
 The items in [llm_prompts](https://github.com/MapRock/TimeMolecules/tree/main/docs/llm_prompts) are designed for embeddings, they point to these full tutorials.

+## LLM-Generated Tutorials

+1. Generate a full script of the TimeSolution database.
+There is much commentary in the code.
+Save it in a file named, TimeSolution.sql.
+2. Paste it into a chat window with a frontier model (I use openai for this).
+3. Use the template below to describe the tutorial:

+**Template Start:**
+Using the knowledge within the attached database script, generate the following tutorial:

+[Describe the tutorial]

+The tutorial should include references to code, information about the parameters.

+**Template End**

 ## Skills as a Directory of Capabilities

 One useful way to think about this is as a directory of capabilities.
 The agent should know that Time Molecules contains many objects, each with a purpose.
 Some objects select events.
 Some build or compare models.
 Some drill through to the underlying cases and events.
 Some expose metadata.
 Some help find similarities between models.